 The Intelligent Investor - It’s been repeatedly called “the best book ever written on investing”.
 Its age is a testament to its timeless advice.
 In it Graham lays out investing principles that have worked for decades with topics on portfolio management, defensive investing, and fundamental analysis.
 It’s a book any would be serious investor should dig through once and a must for value investors.

-There are several editions available.
-Each with differing opinions on which is best.
+There are several editions available, each with differing opinions on which is best.
 You can easily get a hold of past editions thanks to its popularity.

-One Up On Wall Street - This is one of those books you can reread a dozen times a walk away with a new idea or insight each time.
+One Up On Wall Street - This is one of those books you can reread a dozen times and walk away with a new idea or insight each time.
 Peter Lynch was the exception to the mutual fund manager norm.
 He took the Fidelity Magellan Fund on a thirteen year, 29% annual return ride and trounced the S&P 500 along the way.

 Lynch has a simple and easy philosophy that small investors have an advantage.
 This is a great book for beginners to start with first.
 Once you’re done, grab his second book Beating The Street.

-Common Stocks And Uncommon Profits – Fisher focuses on companies that offer sustainable growth with a competitive advantage.
-Which is a staple idea today.
+Common Stocks And Uncommon Profits – Fisher focuses on companies that offer sustainable growth with a competitive advantage, which is a staple idea today.
 Only he was perfecting it over a half century ago and finally publishing his philosophy in 1958.

 It’s been used as a teaching tool by the Stanford MBA graduate investment course for years.
 But you don’t need to be a graduate student to understand Fisher’s “Fifteen Points” philosophy.
 Even Buffett has added many of Fisher’s philosophies to his own investment style.

 You Can Be A Stock Market Genius - The title doesn’t come close to explaining the topics in this book.
 In it, Greenblatt covers special situations.
 The spinoffs, mergers, restructuring, recapitalization, warrants, and more that most investors shy away from or overlook.
-It’s a whole area of investing that is rarely discussed, but offers a lot of investment potential for those willing to put the time and research into it.
+It’s an entire area of investing that is rarely discussed, but offers a lot of investment potential for those willing to put the time and research into it.

 The Essays Of Warren Buffett: Lessons For Corporate America – It’s a neatly organized collection of Buffett’s letters to Berkshire Hathaway shareholders.
 It contains his philosophy on corporations, management, shareholder’s rights, accounting, investing, and too many other topics I’ve forgotten.
 Which warrants a reread.